Go to whole of WA Government search

 Shaken Baby Syndrome - what is it, what can happen, what to do and tips for parents using babysitters.

 Young people and alcohol - a booklet for parents about the harm caused to young people's brains and health, what are the laws in WA, what responsible adults can do and how to talk about drinking alcohol with your teenagers.
 (Available in hard copy.)

-The Department for Communities provides most resources online in electronic format only, which can be downloaded and printed.
+The Department of Local Government and Communities provides most resources online in electronic format only, which can be downloaded and printed.
 Reproduction and distribution of these guides is freely permitted.
 However, alterations are prohibited.

 To order copies of publications which are available in hard copy, please call the Parenting WA Line on 1800 654 432 or email email@example.com